Python bindings

 Sequence element API

-Python exposes the same sequence-element model as the C++ layer, but the supported construction paths now follow the flattened el design rather than the older raw (el_type, Counter, Value, control) constructor.
+Python exposes the same sequence-element model as the C++ layer.
+The supported construction paths follow the flattened el design and do not include the raw (el_type, Counter, Value, control) constructor.

 Supported pp.el(...) constructors include: